meditationstuff/protocol_1/index.md

 * Grant, Adam. **Give and take**: A revolutionary approach to success.
 Penguin, 2013. \[Mark comment: cf. buddhist "interdependence"]
 * Kay, John, and Shiva Kumar Srinivasan. "**Obliquity**: Why Our Goals are Best Achieved Indirectly."
  \[Mark comment: cf. meditation as as-needed maximally indirect ultimately-concrete problem-solving]
+ 	* Kenneth O. O. Stanley, Kenneth O. O. and Joel Lehman. **Why Greatness Cannot Be Planned**: The Myth of the Objective.
+Springer, 2015 edition. \[hat-tip: JC]
 * Wilber, Ken. **The religion of tomorrow**: a vision for the future of the great traditions-more inclusive, more comprehensive, more complete.
 Shambhala Publications, 2017. \[maybe very overly-reifying and I'm aware there's a ton of Wilber-criticism])

 <span id="who-is-this-document-for"></span> **Who is this document for?**